isaacjlek/Tech_Layoffs_Project/README.md

 ### Project Overview

 This data analysis project provides insight into where, when, and why the mass tech layoffs of 2022 occurred.
-Through malleable visualizations, we are able to filter through the countries, cities, companies, months, and industries to determine a variety of possible questions.
+Through malleable visualizations, we are able to filter through the countries, cities, companies, months, and industries to determine answers to a variety of possible questions.

 ### Data Sources